ailabstw/social-distancing/src/whitepaper.md

 The app locally store each ID it received via BLE broadcast.
 The coarse timestamp (e.g. 'April 14") is also stored.

-Each record requires 24 bytes (16bytes ID and 8 bytes timestamp).
+Each record requires 24 bytes (16 bytes ID and 8 bytes timestamp).
 Assumes 10k ID is received daily, about 6.4MB is required to save 28 days worth of data.

 ### Report when Infected

-When a user is tested infected, first they pass the IDs they've broadcast in the last 28 days through a crypto-secure hash function (we choose blake2b).
+When a user is tested infected, first they pass the IDs they've broadcast in the last 28 days through a crypto-secure hash function (we recommend `blake2b`).
 After providing basic contact information to the public health organization, they can upload their hashed IDs to the backend server.
 The server aggregate all newly infected hashed IDs, remove out-dated IDs, then publishes a new list for the app to download.

 The backend is simple storage for infected IDs with no additional processing.
 Its job is to simply aggregate and serve the infected ID list to each app.
 Since no processing is required, the list can be efficiently shared via CDN or distributed servers, which lower the bandwidth cost of the backend.